friendsofagape/usfm-editor/src/demo/full-featured-editor.md

 This demo shows the typical use-case of the Usfm Editor.
-It makes use of the FullUsfmEditor component, which includes a toolbar, as well as chapter paging functionality and a chapter selection dropdown menu.
+It makes use of the UsfmEditor component, which includes a toolbar, as well as chapter paging functionality and a chapter selection dropdown menu.

 ```jsx